 Through course offerings and extra-curricular programming, the Honors College Foundations curriculum nurtures the habits of mind, spirit of curiosity, and sense of civic engagement that are at the heart of the Honors College mission.

 The curriculum is developmental, cultivating in students the intellectual skills and resources they will need as they advance to the mature achievement of the Honors thesis.

-* Standardized test scores earned through December will be considered for both Honors admission and Achievement Award eligibility.
+* Standardized test scores earned through December will be considered.
 SAT scores are converted to the equivalent ACT score based on the testing concordance in place at the time of the testing date.
 For core GPA calculation, grades earned in college preparatory curriculum (CPC) coursework are computed on a four-point scale; thus, weighted grades earned in AP, advanced or honors classes are not calculated into core GPA.

 First, you must apply to the University of Southern Mississippi.

 Once you have been admitted to Southern Miss and have a student ID and password, you may apply to the Honors College.
 The Honors College application is housed in the Golden Opportunities Scholarships and Competitive Programs system.